lizmat/raku-all-modules/ugexe/P6TCI/README.md

 ### HOWTO

-Just copy the .travis.yml file from this repo to yours and turn on testing for that repository on Travis-CI.org
+Just copy the .travis.yml file from this repo to yours and turn on testing for that repository on Travis-CI.org (toggle the appropriate slider on `https://travis-ci.org/profile/YOUR_GITHUB_USERNAME`)

 ### DESCRIPTION